Home » Substance Abuse Treatment » Alcohol

 In many cases, yes.
 Most major health insurance plans offer coverage for addiction treatment services including alcohol rehab, though specific coverage will vary depending on the specific details of your policy.
 Our facility's friendly admissions specialists can confirm if your insurance policy is accepted and help determine if our programs are right for you.

 Just like every person is different, so to is everyone’s journey of recovery.
-At Cedar Oaks Wellness Center we realize this, and work with you to take the first step wherever you are on your journey.
+At our Ohio alcohol rehab, we realize this, and work with you to take the first step wherever you are on your journey.

 5778 State Route 350Oregonia, OH 45054